-On May 20, 2008, we sold to Thomas D. Koehler, a brother of Neil M. Koehler, who is our President and Chief Executive Officer and one of our directors, 12,820 shares of our Series B Preferred Stock, all of which were initially convertible into an aggregate of 366 shares of our common stock based on an initial preferred-to-common conversion ratio of approximately 1-for-0.03, and warrants to purchase an aggregate of 184 shares of our common stock at a split-adjusted exercise price of \$735 per share, for an aggregate purchase price of \$250,000.
+On May 20, 2008, we sold to Thomas D. Koehler, a brother of Neil M. Koehler, who is our Co-Chief Executive Officer and Co-President, and one of our directors, 12,820 shares of our Series B Preferred Stock, all of which were initially convertible into an aggregate of 366 shares of our common stock based on an initial preferred-tocommon conversion ratio of approximately 1-for-0.03, and warrants to purchase an aggregate of 184 shares of our common stock at a split-adjusted exercise price of \$735 per share, for an aggregate purchase price of \$250,000.
 As a result of various anti-dilution adjustments, the conversion ratio of the Series B Preferred Stock has increased to approximately 1-for-0.68.

-For the quarters ended March 31, 2019 and June 30, 2019, we accrued and paid cash dividends in the amount of \$4,315 and \$4,363, respectively, in respect of shares of Series B Preferred Stock held by Mr. Koehler.
+For each of the years ended December 31, 2019 and 2018, we accrued and paid cash dividends in the amount of \$13,089 and \$17,500, respectively, in respect of shares of Series B Preferred Stock held by Mr. Koehler.